 Signs and symptoms

 Detachment usually happens quite quickly, but there will still be warning signs before it happens.
 Because of how serious the potential complications are, it is essential that you do not ignore symptoms that match those of retinal detachment.

 Regular eye tests and examinations should help with early diagnosis, but staying aware of symptoms is also key.

 - Floaters – Bits of debris that cast a shadow on the retina.
 The brain interprets these as tiny specks or streaks floating just in front of your eyes.
 Most people will likely have experienced floaters as they are quite common, and not usually something to be concerned about, especially if you’ve had them for quite a while.
-However, if you do notice a significant increase in the amount of floaters, this could be a cause for concern.
+However, if you do notice a significant increase in the number of floaters, this could be a cause for concern.

 - Flashes of Light – Seeing short bursts of flashing lights in your peripheral vision can be a sign of retinal detachment.
 These lights occur when something other than light enters the eye and stimulates the retina.
 They are not always a sign of long-term issues, but if occurring in conjunction with other symptoms should be treated seriously.

 - Blurring of vision – If you experience any blurring of vision or sight distortion together with other symptoms as described above, see your GP or seek other medical help immediately.